Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Agustus 2025 15.38.08 UTC
+- WIB: Senin, 25 Agustus 2025 16.31.38 UTC
-- WITA: Senin, 25 Agustus 2025 16.38.08 UTC
+- WITA: Senin, 25 Agustus 2025 17.31.38 UTC
-- WIT: Senin, 25 Agustus 2025 17.38.08 UTC
+- WIT: Senin, 25 Agustus 2025 18.31.38 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: nature
+Kategori: friendship